Yazan03/CTF-Writeups2024/HTB_cyber_apocalypse/WEB/SerialFlow/readme.md

 Session(app)
 ```
-The `memcached` is used for caching data
+The `memcached` is used for caching data.

 In `requqirements.txt` we can see it uses `pylibmc==1.6.3` also `Flask-Session==0.4.0`